centreon/centreon-documentation/versioned_docs/version-23.10/metrology/chart-management.md

 Centreon can be used to generate graphs from monitoring information.
 There are two types of graph:

-* Performance graphs serve to view the evolution of services intuitively. e.g.: filling level of a hard disk, network traffic, etc.
+* Performance graphs serve to view the evolution of services intuitively.
+Example: filling level of a hard disk, network traffic, etc.
 * History graphs (or status graphs) are used to view the evolution of the statuses of a service.